Solomon Islands entry requirements for Lebanon passport holders

 Frequently asked questions

-No. Lebanese passport holders cannot get a visa on arrival.
-You must obtain a visa before traveling, either from a Solomon Islands embassy or through an online application if available.
+No. Lebanese passport holders are not eligible for visa on arrival.
+You must obtain a visa from a Solomon Islands embassy or consulate before you travel.

-As of 2026, Solomon Islands does not have a widely available e-visa system for Lebanese passport holders.
-You'll likely need to apply through an embassy or consulate.
+No. The Solomon Islands eVisa system is not available to Lebanese passport holders.
+You'll need to apply through an embassy or consulate.

 Official sources